 Foundation Stage - About Us

-Benefits of a Foundation Unit
+Benefits of a our Foundation Stage

 So children can experience continuity of educational experience throughout their time in the Foundation Stage.